-- 5.1 Applications for admission to the Academy should be made using the Local Authority Common Application Form by the national closing date of 15th January 2024. - 5.2 The Local Authority will inform parents of the offer of a place on behalf of the Diocese of Bristol Academies Trust on the national offer date 16th April 2024 or the next working day. - 5.3 The Academy will admit any pupils with an Education, Health and Care plan naming the Academy.
+- 5.1 Applications for admission to the Academy should be made using the Local Authority Common Application Form by the national closing date of 15th January 2025. - 5.2 Children attending the Nursery at the school must apply for admission into Reception.

+There is no automatic place awarded for attendance at the Nursery. - 5.3 The Local Authority will inform parents of the offer of a place on behalf of the Diocese of Bristol Academies Trust on the national offer date 16th April 2025 or the next working day. - 5.4 The Academy will admit any pupils with an Education, Health and Care plan naming the Academy.
 Priority will then be given to those children who meet the criteria set out below.